 Electricity passes are only available to those who require it to sell their items.
 Charging of phones, computers, or tablets is not allowed due to the limited amount of electricity available.

 Generators and power usage must be approved by the Market Manager prior to use.

 Vendors are responsible for providing all items needed for their display.

-Recommended Supplies: paper bags, shelves, scales, broom, tape, scissors, pencils and paper, and sufficient change (RRM retail booth is unable to provide change for vendors)
+Recommended Supplies: product merchandising (shelves, crates, baskets, etc), paper bags, scales, broom, tape, scissors, pencils and paper, sufficient change (RRM retail booth is unable to provide extra change for vendors), sampling supplies.